gerald525/react-table-2/README.md

 * Jumping to a row or column
 * Controlled scroll API allows touch support

-Things the FixedDataTable **doesn't** do:
+Things the ReactTable **doesn't** do:
-* FixedDataTable does not provide a layout reflow mechanism or calculate content layout information such as width and height of the cell contents.
+* ReactTable does not provide a layout reflow mechanism or calculate content layout information such as width and height of the cell contents.
 The developer has to provide the layout information to the table instead.
-* FixedDataTable does not handle sorting of data.
+* ReactTable does not handle sorting of data.
 Instead it allows the developer to supply data getters that can be sort-, filter-, or tail-loading-aware.
-* FixedDataTable does not fetch the data (see above)
+* ReactTable does not fetch the data (see above)

-This version of FixedDataTable is maintained by Schrödinger, Inc. It is a forked version of Facebook’s FixedDataTable Repository available [here](https://github.com/facebook/fixed-data-table) available under the BSD License.
-Contributions and modifications to FixedDataTable are also subject to the BSD License [(see here)](#contributions).
+This version of ReactTable is maintained by Schrödinger, Inc. It is a forked version of Facebook’s ReactTable Repository available [here](https://github.com/facebook/fixed-data-table) available under the BSD License.
+Contributions and modifications to ReactTable are also subject to the BSD License [(see here)](#contributions).

 Getting started
 ---------------